ACH JHM PACC (Pediatric Academic Colleagues and Community) Sessions

 To provide a personal and professional development community for team-based learning focused around actual patient encounters where residents can apply skills and knowledge acquired in their LEAD sessions to promote enhanced individual and peer learning opportunities.

-The ACH JHM Communities will be a product of patient-centered case discussions led by residents (representing all training levels) with in-depth peer and mentor involvement on a regular basis (2hrs per week, meeting 2-3 times per month).
+The JHACH Communities will be a product of patient-centered case discussions led by residents (representing all training levels) with in-depth peer and mentor involvement on a regular basis (2hrs per week, meeting 2-3 times per month).

 Residents will apply the knowledge and skills learned in the annual LEAD sessions to actual patient cases with discussions expanding any aspect of the care of the patient.
 Residents will utilize the case based discussions with their peers to dynamically adapt their individualized learning plans throughout residency.